BeauConstrictor/ILMEM/README.md

 # ILMEM – ILM Extension Manager

 A simple command-line utility for managing ILM (InterLinkedMarkdown) extensions.
-It allows you to install, remove, list, and update ILM extensions with a single command.
+It allows you to install, remove, list, update and run ILM extensions with a single command.

 Extensions are stored in `~/.ilm/extensions/`, where each one is an executable script or binary that processes ILM links.
 This format is standardised by ILM, so should now be supported (sometimes along with a bespoke extension system for backwards compatibility) in most modern programs.